This unique restaurant has a history that few restaurants can boast.

 1997 – Bernard-Henri Lévy and Arielle Dombasle move into the hotel permanently

-2005 – Yvonnes Roux (Francois’ mother) dies
+2005 – Yvonnes Roux (Francois mother) dies

-Treat yourself to a lunch or dinner
+Treat yourself to lunch or dinner

-Contact: Restaurant La Colombe d’Or
+Contact us: Restaurant Colombe d’Or

 By Tommy Sverre – 2022